 If there are any obvious medical issues that I feel may be implicated in your dog's behavioural concerns or similar, then I will refer you back to your Vet.

 WHEN WILL MY DOG BE BETTER?

 When you visit, you will be given a realistic prognosis based upon the severity of your dog's issues.
 It may also be that some goals may have to be adjusted albeit temporarily, this is all part of choosing our Practice... you will receive a thorough and knowledgeable assessment and there is absolutely no point in giving you unmanageable expectations.

-Success depends very much upon a host of factors; owner commitment, time, severity of the problem to name a few.....but we are committed to enabling you succeed.
+Success depends very much upon a host of factors; owner commitment, time, severity of the problem to name a few.....but I am committed to enabling you succeed.

 Dislike of being left

 CLAIMING BACK COSTS

 CLAIM BACK FEES

 Paying for professional expertise doesn't come cheap, I know that.
 Depending upon your insurance company, you may be able to claim back some or all of your expenses - please check your policy and I will help where I can.